andreipfeiffer/css-in-js/README.md

 <br />

 ❌ **No component deduping**
-If a component is imported by 2 different routes, it will be send twice to the client.
-This is surely a limitation of the bundler/build system, in our case Next.js and probably could be fixed with [module federation](https://webpack.js.org/concepts/module-federation/#use-cases), currently not supported in Next.js 10.
+If the same component is imported by 2 different routes, it will be send twice to the client.
+This is surely a limitation of the bundler/build system, in our case Next.js, and __not related to the CSS-in-JS solution__.
+In Next.js, code-splitting works at the route level, bundling all components required for a specific route, but according to their [official blog](https://nextjs.org/blog/next-9-2#improved-code-splitting-strategy) and [web.dev](https://web.dev/granular-chunking-nextjs/) if a component is used in __more than 50%__ of the pages, it should be included in the `commons` bundle.
+However, in our example, we have 2 pages, each of them importing the `Button` component, and it's included in each page bundle, not in the `commons` bundle.

 <br />